codatio/codat-docs/docs/integrations/bank-feeds/qbo-bank-feeds/qbo-bank-feeds.md

 If you're interested in using our QuickBooks Online Bank Feeds integration, please contact your Account Manager or Account Executive.

-Connecting to QuickBooks Online bank feeds through the integration is only supported for SMB users who are located in the US and Canada.
+Connecting to QuickBooks Online bank feeds through the integration is only supported for SMB users who are located in the **US** and **Canada**.

 :::